-Thirteen known or probable human caused grizzly bear mortalities occurred in or within 10 miles of the SE in the U.S. or inside the South Selkirk GBPU during 2015-2020, including five females (one Long-Smith and four BC BMUs) and eight males (two Myrtle, two Ball-Trout, and four BC BMUs) (Table 1).
-Mortality included three adult females (two management removal and one mistaken identity), two adult males (one vehicle collision and one self-defense), one subadult females (vehicle collision), five subadult males (two management removal, one selfdefense, one train collision, and one under investigation), and two cubs (management removals).
-We estimated minimum population size by dividing observed females with cubs (10), minus any human-caused adult female mortality (2) from 2018-2020, by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.333 (adult female proportion of population as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
-This resulted in a minimum population of 40 individuals.
+One known human-caused mortality occurred in 2021 consisting of a subadult male struck by a vehicle near Salmo, BC.
+Fourteen known or probable human-caused grizzly bear mortalities occurred in or within 10 miles of the SE in the U.S. or inside the BC South Selkirk Unit during 2016-2021, including five females (Long-Smith, BC Boundary, and BC Erie BMUs), eight males (two Myrtle, two Ball-Trout, BC Boundary, BC Erie, BC Pend Oreille BMUs), and one unknown sex or age (BC West Arm BMU) (Table 2 and Figure 4).
+Mortality included three adult females (two management removal and one mistaken identity), two adult males (one mistaken identity and one self-defense), one subadult female (vehicle collision), five subadult males (two management removal, one poaching neck snare, one vehicle collision, and one train collision), two cubs (management removals), and one bear of unknown age or sex (train).
+We estimated minimum population size by dividing observed females with cubs (8), minus any human-caused adult female mortality (2) from 2019-2021, by 0.6 (sightability correction factor as specified in the recovery plan) then divide the resulting dividend by 0.333 (adult female proportion of population as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
+This resulted in a minimum population of 30 individuals.
 The recovery plan states; "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data."
-Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 1.6 bears per year.
-The female limit is 0.5 females per year (30% of 1.6).
-Average annual human caused mortality for 2015-2020 was 2.2 bears/year and 0.8 females/year.
-Mortality levels for total bears and females were more than the calculated limits during 2015-2020.
+Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 1.2 bears per year.
+The female limit is 0.4 females per year (30% of 1.2).
+Average annual human caused mortality for 2016-2021 was 2.3 bears/year and 0.8 females/year.
+Mortality levels for total bears and females were more than the calculated limits during 2016-2021.
 The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears; however, it also stated "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
 All tables and calculations were updated when new information became available.